Strong coupling expansions in $\mathcal{N}=2$ quiver gauge theories: Conclusions

 and similarly for $C_{T_k,T_\ell,\overbar{U}_p}$.
 From this relation and the strong-coupling expansion of the 2-point functions, it immediately follows that that the general structure of the structure constants at strong-coupling is that of an inverse power series of the shifted 't Hooft coupling

 with coefficients proportional to odd Riemann $\zeta$-values and products thereof.
-Indeed, we have found
+In particular, we have found

 and similarly for $C_{T_k,T_\ell,\overbar{U}_p}$.
 In \cite{Billo:2022gmq,Billo:2022fnb} it was shown that the leading term $C_{U_k,T_\ell,\overbar{T}_{p}}^{(\mathrm{LO})}$ is reproduced exactly within the AdS/CFT correspondence by a holographic calculation using Type IIB supergravity in a $\mathbb{Z}_2$ orbifold background.
 Therefore, it is natural to expect that the sub-leading tail in the strong-coupling expansion (\ref{CUTTconcl}) arises from the string corrections to the supergravity effective action.
 The form of the terms in the square brackets of (\ref{CUTTconcl}) is consistent with this expectation.
 In fact the first string correction to the Type IIB supergravity effective action is proportional to $\alpha^{\prime\,3}\zeta_3$, where $\sqrt{\alpha^\prime}$ is the string length, while the subsequent ones are proportional to $\alpha^{\prime\,5}\zeta_5$, $\alpha^{\prime\,6}\zeta_3^2$ etc., as it can be checked by expanding the Type IIB closed string scattering amplitudes in powers of $\alpha^\prime$ (see for example \cite{Polchinski:1998rr}).
-On this basis, given the structure of (\ref{CUTTconcl}), it is highly tempting to speculate that in the holographic correspondence $\alpha^\prime$ and $\lambda^\prime$ be related as
+On this basis, given the structure of (\ref{CUTTconcl}), it is highly tempting to speculate that the $\alpha^\prime$-expansion of the string amplitudes can be translated into an expansion in inverse powers of $\sqrt{\lambda^\prime}$ or {\emph{vice-versa}} by means of the formal replacement